 Where to Go

 The JHU Earth and Planetary Sciences Department typically offers a January Intersession Abroad course in Bermuda hosted by the Bermuda Institute of Ocean Sciences (BIOS) that is relevant for ENVS majors and minors.
-Course titles have included Carbon Cycle Modeling and Island Sustainability.
+Past course titles have included Carbon Cycle Modeling and Island Sustainability.